ArchTangent-study/leetcode/two_pointers/3sum/README.md

 - Time: for each `L` value, traverse up to `n` numbers with `M` and `R` -> `O(n²)`
 - Space: two sets with up to `n` numbers -> `O(n)`

+### Method 2: Three Pointers w/Two Pointer Closing Window, Int Deduplication, and Sorting

+Key Idea: same as Method 1, but uses the fact that values are sorted to deduplicate by simply checking if the first/second number is the same as it was in the previous pass.
+This saves time and space.

+Complexity:
+- Time: for each `L` value, traverse up to `n` numbers with `M` and `R` -> `O(n²)`
+- Space: constant extra space -> `O(1)`

 ## Results (Python 3)

 **Method 1**: 1462 ms, 18.1 MB (44.71%, 72.14%)

+**Method 2**: 1127 ms, 18.0 MB (63.85%, 81.75%)